blawlor/zoom-r24-bitwig-controller/README.md

 This code allows you to use your Zoom R12/24 (R24) as a control surface for Bitwig Studio (BWS)

 ## How do I install it?

+You can either just download the latest version by navigating to the [runs](https://github.com/blawlor/zoom-r24-bitwig-controller/actions/) page of this repo, clicking on the most recent run, and downloading and unzipping the artifact.
+Just copy the _.bwextension_ file into your Bitwig Studio _Extensions_ directory.

+You can also build this locally yourself (if you want to play around with the code or make some improvements or personalizations).
 This is _not_ a JavaScript extension - the steps to install are more complicated that just copying the files.
-To install this extension, you need to compile it and copy the output to the _Extensions_ directory of your BWS.
+To install this extension, you need to compile it and copy the resulting _.bwextension_ file to the _Extensions_ directory of your BWS.
 I've tried to make this as easy as possible.
 There just a few steps, but this _does_ assume that you have a Java Development Kit (JDK) installed that is version 12 or higher (this is required by the Java API provided by Bitwig).
 I strongly recommend you use [sdkman](https://sdkman.io/install) to do this, if you don't already have a JDK installed.